Strong female character

 The strong female character is a stock character, the opposite of the damsel in distress.
 In the first half of the 20th century, the rise of mainstream feminism and the increased use of the concept in the later 20th century have reduced the concept to a standard item of pop culture fiction.
 This narrative cliche is separate and distinct from the notion of a female character who is well written, granted some form of agency, and whose actions and desires occupy a central place in the story in a way that is unusual in the history of women in literature and women in film.

 Whether female characters are strong enough is often used as a gauge of story quality by critics, in a similar manner to whether the story passes the Bechdel test.
 However, some have criticized this metric for causing authors to avoid creating female characters with realistic weaknesses.
 The female characters that fall into this trope are often reduced to having one dimension with little development throughout their arc.

 Traits

 According to Carina Chocano, the strong female character has become a "cinematic cliché", resulting in character archetypes like the "alpha professional" whose laser-like focus on career advancement has caused her to become a "grim, celibate automaton", and the "gloomy ninja with commitment issues".
 By this metric, the strong female character is a woman with the gendered behavior taken out.
 This is a contrast to the traditional way women are displayed in media, Brooke Shapiro suggests in her research that the scarce times women are at the forefront of the story, they are generally portrayed with the patriarchal ideologies of being emotional and codependent.
 There is no clear consensus on the definition of "strong female character".
 Alexandria Gonzales notes that the characters that fall under this category often described with traditionally masculine characteristics.

 Another way this is shown is that the strong female character is sometimes distanced from femininity is by subverting the physical characteristics audiences have come to expect from female characters.
-For example, the titular character in Mulan rejects her feminine appearance to become a warrior by famously cutting her long hair with a sword.
+For example, the titular character in Mulan famously rejects her feminine appearance to become a warrior by cutting her long hair with a sword.
 Some believe it describes characters with powerful physical abilities, such as those of Buffy Summers or Katniss Everdeen.
 Others believe it to represent the quality of a character's "inner life" and their relative importance in the story.